Serviced Apartments The City

 Or call 033 0202 0404

-What you need to know about The City of London
+Things to do in The City of London

 It’s London’s ceremonial centre, but also the financial and business heart of Britain’s capital city.
 The bustling streets of this district are a masterclass in blending ancient and modern architecture, from St Paul’s Cathedral in the west to The Gherkin in the east, with a labyrinth of historic streets and gleaming glass developments in between.

-There’s plenty of culture to enjoy here too, with some of London’s best museums, finest churches and most historic markets - well worth trying to squeeze in, even if you're only visiting for a weekend break.
+Whether it's business or pleasure that brings you to book a hotel or serviced apartment in London, there’s plenty of culture to enjoy here too, with some of London’s best museums, finest churches and most historic markets - well worth trying to squeeze in, even if you're only in town for a short city break.

 For dinner with a view, Duck & Waffle on the 40th floor of the Heron Tower is London’s highest restaurant, open 24 hours a day for city brokers pulling an all-nighter.